dnut/http-typed/README.md

 3. communicate over http (uses reqwest under the hood)
 4. http body is serialized as json
 5. status codes outside the 200 range are considered errors
-6. request and response types can be serialized and deserialized using serde into concrete rust types
+6. request and response types must be serializable and deserializable using serde
 7. the path and HTTP method can be determined from the concrete rust type used for the request

 ## Usage